mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 defines an algorithm as a set of steps, or rules, with five basic properties:

-> 1) Finiteness.
-An algorithm must always terminate after a finite number of steps.
+> 1) **Finiteness**: an algorithm must always
+     terminate after a finite number of steps.

-> 2) Definiteness.
-Each step of an algorithm must be precisely defined
+> 2) **Definiteness**: each step of an algorithm must be
+     precisely defined

-> 3) Input.
-An algorithm has zero or more inputs
+> 3) **Input**: an algorithm has zero or more inputs

-> 4) Output.
-An algorithm has one or more outputs
+> 4) **Output**: an algorithm has one or more outputs

-> 5) Effectiveness.
-An algorithm is also generally expected to be effective
+> 5) **Effectiveness**: an algorithm is also generally
+    expected to be effective

 ## Distributed algorithm
 A distributed algorithm is an algorithm designed to run on computer hardware constructed from interconnected processors.
-Distributed algorithms are used in different application areas  of  distributed  computing, such  as
+Distributed algorithms are used in different application areas  of
-DNA  analysis, telecommunications, scientific computing, distributed information processing, and real-time process control.
+distributed  computing, such as DNA  analysis, telecommunications, scientific computing, distributed information processing, and real-time process control.
 Standard problems solved by distributed algorithms include leader election, consensus, distributed search, spanning tree generation, mutual exclusion, finding association of genes in DNA, and resource allocation.
 Distributed algorithms run in parallel/concurrent environments.

 In implementing distributed algorithms, you have to make sure that your aggregations and reductions are semantically correct (since these are executed partition by partition) regardless of the number of partitions for your data.
 For example, you need to remember that average of an average is not an average.

 **Example of systems running distributed algorithms**:

 * Apache Spark can be used to implement and run distributed algorithms.

 * MapReduce/Hadoop can be used to implement and run distributed algorithms.

 ## Partitioner
 Partitioner  is a program, which distributes the data